baileyraven03/baileyraven03/README.md

 --> Strucural Analysis of Airframes
 --> Power Circuit Design and Analysis
 --> Signal Processing and Visualisation
+--> Control System Design

 Along with this is I am also undertaking 2 Codecademy cources, "Full Stack Engineering" & "Data Science - Machine Learning Specialisation", which is where the rest of the Languages and Frameworks come from.
-Yes i know, that means I'm teaching myslef, so any tips would be much appreciated!
+Yes i know, that means I'm teaching myself, so any tips would be much appreciated!

 Would I like this to be a career avenue?
 Potentially